Publicover/a_fibonacci/README.md

 FIBONACCI SEQUENCE

-This tiny program will give you the numbers of the fibonacci sequence to n digits.
+This tiny program will give you the numbers of the fibonacci sequence to n numbers.